forever-am/cryptoriskcontrol-site/methodology.md

 {: style="width:95%;text-align:justify"}

 In other terms, an investor whose portfolio experiences large drawdowns is being mistakenly stubborn and making avoidable investment mistakes.
-It turns out that controlling drawdowns also improve Sharpe ratios: the minmax drawdown portfolio exhibits a Sharpe ratio of 6.97, versus a Sharpe ratio of 4.82 for bitcoin.
 {: style="width:95%;text-align:justify"}

 Figure 3 illustrates the behavior of a drawdown controlled portfolio investing in bitcoin and cash.
 It achieves a drawdown of 38% against bitcoin, and a drawdown of 41% against cash.
-It turns out that controlling drawdowns improves Sharpe ratios: the minmax drawdown portfolio exhibits a Sharpe ratio of 6.97, versus a Sharpe ratio of 4.82 for bitcoin.
+It turns out that controlling drawdowns improves the portfolio's Sharpe ratio: the minmax drawdown portfolio exhibits a Sharpe ratio of 6.97, versus a Sharpe ratio of 4.82 for bitcoin.
 {: style="width:95%;text-align:justify"}